 9. Known prior or suspected severe hypersensitivity to lorlatinib or any component in the

 formulation; known prior therapy with lorlatinib.

 10. Active and clinically significant bacterial, fungal, or viral infection including

 hepatitis B virus (HBV), hepatitis C virus (HCV), known human immunodeficiency virus

 (HIV) or acquired immunodeficiency syndrome (AIDS) related illness.

-unstable angina, congestive heart failure (New York Heart Association Classification
+- Nonvascular cardiac disease such as congestive heart failure (New York Heart

-uncontrolled atrial fibrillation of any grade, bradycardia defined as subject is otherwise healthy such as long distance runners, etc.), machine read ECG
+of any grade, bradycardia defined as such as long distance runners, etc.), machine read electrocardiogram (ECG) with

 fibrosis or interstitial lung disease including a history of pneumonitis,